Information for patients and carers

 If you are a patient at the County Hospital it is important that you are transferred or discharged from your current hospital as soon as possible after you have been assessed as clinically fit to leave.
 This will mean that more beds in this busy hospital are available for the most seriously ill patients.
 It also reduces the risk of you having problems returning to your normal independent routine.

-Our Community Hospitals and Rehabilitation Centre are modern and well-equipped, and are staffed by dedicated professionals who are committed to providing quality care based on the needs of each patient.
-While you are staying at one of our Community Hospitals and Rehabilitation Centre your medical care will be provided by a combination of GPs (General Practitioners) and Consultants.
+Our Community Hospitals are modern and well-equipped, and are staffed by dedicated professionals who are committed to providing quality care based on the needs of each patient.
+While you are staying at one of our Community Hospitals your medical care will be provided by a combination of GPs (General Practitioners) and Consultants.

 Parking is available at all of the sites.